GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 #include "figures/tf_rep.typ"

+@fig:ssl:sota:tf_representations provides example of each aforementioned spectral representations.
-A binaural array and a speech source have been placed in a room.
+A binaural array and a speech source have been placed in a simulated room.
-@fig:ssl:sota:tf_representations displays different representations of the audio signal received by the array:
+The omnidirectional source plays a 1-second section of speech recording sampled from the _LibriSpeech_ @panayotov_librispeech_2015 corpus.
+The features were then extracted from the inferred microphone signal:
 - @fig:ssl:sota:tf_representations:spectrogram shows the power spectrogram of the signal received by the left microphone: $20 log abs(X_1 [m, k])$.
 - @fig:ssl:sota:tf_representations:ild and @fig:ssl:sota:tf_representations:ipd show the binaural cues, computed from @eq:simulator:background:def_ild and @eq:simulator:background:def_ipd respectively.

-#block(breakable: false)[
-  #draft[
-    Potential additions:
-    - SotA on works that use ILD/IPD to do SSL/denoising/Speech enhancement...
-    - Introduction of more advanced binaural features such as GCC-PHAT
-    - More precise formalism of the different notions.
-For example, I foresee some weakness in the #acr("ATF") introduction.
-  ]
-]